Columbine survivors raise children in world shaped by attack

 Therapy and family support helped.
 But waving goodbye to her daughter on the first day of preschool triggered a panic attack — the first of many.
 She was diagnosed with chronic panic disorder, resumed therapy and found new strategies for her life as a mother of two.

 Over's daughter, Brie, was 11 when her mother first told her about Columbine, a few days before the anniversary.
-That April 20, they visited the school for a memorial ceremony that included a reading of the names of the 13 people killed.
-Afterward, the Overs walked together through the quiet school.
+That April 20, they visited the school for a memorial ceremony and then walked together through the quiet halls.

 Here is where she hid in the cafeteria, Amy Over showed her daughter.
 And that is the staircase where she last saw her basketball coach, Dave Sanders, who died in a classroom awaiting rescue after valiantly trying to help evacuate the school.